 Paris, and France as a whole, is great when it comes to flea markets.
 You never know what you’ll find, from vintage fashion to special antiques.

 However, finding the gems amongst them can be difficult and takes time.
 Booking yourself onto a Paris flea market tour helps take away some of the stress and helps you identify the best places to go to find whatever item you’re looking for.
 You’ll learn how to negotiate the price like a Parisian too

-Boat at la Villette
+Rent a boat at la Villette

 Head to Bassin de la Villette and Marin d’Eau Douce and see Paris from a different viewpoint: the water.
-Here you can hire a boat without a license and sail the canals on the Bassin.
+Here you can hire a boat without a license and cruise the canals on the Bassin.
 It’s such a fun thing to do if you’re visiting Paris in the summer and is definitely something most visitors don’t know about.